Leaflet/Leaflet/CONTRIBUTING.md

 You should also follow the code style and whitespace conventions of the original codebase.
 In particular, use tabs for indentation and spaces for alignment.

-Before commiting your changes, run `jake lint` to catch any JS errors in the code and fix them.
+Before committing your changes, run `jake lint` to catch any JS errors in the code and fix them.
 If you add any new files to the Leaflet source, make sure to also add them to `build/deps.js` so that the build system knows about them.